RapidRide G Line

-The RapidRide G Line is a future RapidRide bus service in Seattle, Washington, operated by King County Metro on Madison Street between Downtown Seattle and Madison Valley.
-The line is projected to open for service in 2024 and cost $133.4 million.
+The RapidRide G Line is a RapidRide bus service in Seattle, Washington, operated by King County Metro on Madison Street between Downtown Seattle and Madison Valley.
+It uses five-door articulated buses to serve a mix of side and center platforms at its 21 stations.
+The line opened for service on September 14, 2024, and cost $133.4 million to construct; it features several sections with bus lanes and transit signal priority.